 Monthly subscribers who cancel after the free trial or in the middle of the monthly billing period won't receive a refund of any fees.
 Your membership will terminate at the end of the monthly billing term.

-If you want to deactivate your account completely and no longer use the free service, you can also call customer care at 1-855-962-6943.
-You can also login to your online account to deactivate your account completely.
+If you want to deactivate your account completely and no longer use the free service, you can call customer care at 1-855-962-6943.
+You can also login to your online account to deactivate it.

-- CreditKarma.com now offers a free credit report and free credit score for your TransUnion and Experian credit reports with no credit card required.
+- CreditKarma.com now offers a free credit report and free credit score for your TransUnion and Equifax credit reports, with no credit card required.

-- CreditSesame.com offers free credit report and credit score based on Experian credit report data.
+- CreditSesame.com offers a free credit report and credit score based on Experian credit report data.

-- Some states have laws allowing additional free annual credit reports.
+- Some states, such as Georgia, have laws allowing additional free annual credit reports.

-- Federal law gives you the right to a free credit report in a few other situations, like when you've been turned down for credit or you're unemployed and planning to look for a job soon.
+- Federal law gives you the right to a free credit report in a few other situations, like when you've been turned down for credit or when you're unemployed and plan to look for a job soon.